hspak/gopm3/README.md

 Dumb Process Manager

 ## Config
-Currently hardcoded to look for a JSON file, `gopm3.config.json` in the same directory.
+Currently hardcoded to look for a JSON file, `gopm3.config.json` in the current directory.

 Config Format